jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   "remarks":
   [
     {
-      "description": [ "A BGPSec Router Certificate object in RDAP" ] }
+      "description": [ "A BGPSec router certificate object in RDAP" ] }
   ]
 }